Privacy Notice

 • If patient level data was required for clarity and extensive evaluation of a service, consent will be gained for the surgery to share this information.

-• Data Processor – Various organisations, CCG, third party organisations commissioned by the NHS to perform actuarial services, NHS England
+• Data Processor – Various organisations, ICB, third party organisations commissioned by the NHS to perform actuarial services, NHS England

 • eConsult – anonymised aggregated numbers of contacts are shared for the online consultation tool.